ThomasTusche/ecs-scaling-scheduler/README.md

 ### lambda workflow
 The lambda receives an 'action' value from Cloudwatch which is set to 'start' or 'stop'.
-Addiotnally, the Cloudwatch rules submit the ECS Cluster name to the lambda.
+Additionally, the Cloudwatch rules submit the ECS Cluster name to the lambda.

 Lambda uses the cluster name to query all services and put them into a list.
 Afterward it iterates over this list and set the 'desired task count' to 1 or 0, depending on the 'action' value.